Fujifilm X-E4 vs X-Pro3

 Studio photographers will appreciate that the Fujifilm X-Pro3 (unlike the X-E4) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the X-E4 and the X-Pro3 are recent models that are part of the current product line-up.
 The X-Pro3 replaced the earlier Fujifilm X-Pro2, while the X-E4 followed on from the Fujifilm X-E3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.
+Further information on the features and operation of the X-E4 and X-Pro3 can be found, respectively, in the Fujifilm X-E4 Manual (free pdf) or the online Fujifilm X-Pro3 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-E4 or the Fujifilm X-Pro3 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.